Bejani Chauke

-Bejani Chauke (born 16 June 1971) is a South African political strategist who was the principal political advisor to the President of South Africa, Cyril Ramaphosa, from 2018.
+Bejani Chauke (born 16 June 1971) is a South African political strategist and a member of South Africa's 7th parliament, who was the principal political advisor to the President of South Africa, Cyril Ramaphosa, from 2018.
 He is also known for managing the CR17 campaign that secured Ramaphosa's election as president of the African National Congress (ANC) at the ANC's 54th National Conference in December 2017.
 He was formerly a political advisor to Thandi Modise while she was Premier of the North West and Chairperson of the National Council of Provinces.
 In November 2022, the Financial Mail reported that Chauke had resigned as Ramaphosa's political advisor amid his campaign for election as ANC Treasurer-General at the party's 55th National Conference.

 Early life and career

 Born on 16 June 1971, Chauke was born and raised in Green Farm near Malamulele in the northeast of what is now Limpopo province.
 In the 1990s, he studied political science at the University of Limpopo at Turfloop, where he became involved in politics.
 In 2022, he was studying for an MPhil in corporate strategy.